Month 12, Day 26, Saturday 7:00 a.m.

 As she returned to the alchemy station to get started, suppressing her smile of triumph, she asked, “I need a couple components that I can’t get without a University certification.
 Do you think Liza might know a place that doesn’t ask too many questions?”

+Oliver gave her a wry look.
 “Most certainly.
 From my limited experience, you can buy almost anything in the Night Market.
 You might pay a premium for the lack of questions, but as long as you have the gold and you aren’t silly enough to get yourself stabbed and stripped of your valuables in a dark alley, that will be the place to go.
 Many of the shops require passwords or recommendations from a trusted customer, though.
 Ask Liza about it, but don’t pay her for the information.”

 An hour and a half later, she carefully portioned the regeneration-boosting potion into two small vials, feeling that foggy fatigue that came from concentrating hard for long periods of time.
-Two doses was so little that she had to be careful not to let the brazier beneath her cauldron burn too high in case she evaporated all the water and burnt the potion to the bottom of the cauldron, but it was almost more than she could handle.
+Two doses were so little that she had to be careful not to let the brazier beneath her cauldron burn too high in case she evaporated all the water and burnt the potion to the bottom of the cauldron, but it was almost more than she could handle.

 It also made her more money in the same amount of time than any of the other concoctions she’d made.

 ‘I don’t really understand proprioception, and it’s hard to imagine gaining an entirely new sense.
-Maybe if I could test out a batch for myself I’d understand well enough to make it better the next time.’
+Maybe if I could test out a batch for myself, I’d understand well enough to make it better the next time.’

 This potion had a short shelf-life, so she couldn’t make it in bulk and just let the Stags stock up on it.
-But that was okay, because she didn’t have the time or Will capacity to make it in bulk, anyway.
+But that was okay, because she didn’t have the time or Will capacity to make it in bulk anyway.

 She was starting to tire by the time she finished with that, so she made a batch of skin-knitting salve to be sold in the Verdant Stag’s alchemy shop.
 By then, the sun had gone down and the chill from outside was overwhelming even the roaring fireplace and the warmth from the brewing.